shmakota/cata_git_mod_manager/README.md

 ## Requirements

-Requires Python3 and tkinter.
+Requires Python3, everything else should automatically be setup by the install script.

 ## Installation

 Clone the repo and run the install/launch script.
 Setup your profile and install directory.

-If you'd like mod explorer functionality, be sure to download, extract, and run the explorer in the same directory as run.py: https://github.com/shmakota/cataclysm_mod_explorer (these will most likely be packaged together soon)
+As of 1.0.2, mod explorer functionality is included by default in this repo and the mod explorer repo has been discontinued.

 ## Compatibility
 Should work fine with any fork of Cataclysm: Dark Days Ahead.